Summer Day Trip to Hurricane Ridge in Olympic National Park

 Hurricane Ridge is one of the most beautiful places in Olympic National Park and an incredible place for a mellow hike with incredible views!
 This is a very doable day trip from Seattle, although if you have more time check out my three day Olympic National Park road trip itinerary to see more of the amazing diversity of this park.
 You can also spend a weekend in Port Angeles and have a bit more time at Hurricane Ridge or other areas nearby.
 I have taken lots of people here on day trips from Seattle as a tour guide, so it’s a great day trip.

-December 2023 Note: A fire destroyed the Hurricane Ridge Day lodge on May 7, 2023.
-The road has been partially reopened to limited traffic and there are no services in the Hurricane Ridge area.
-Read more on Olympic’s website here.
+Important Note: A fire destroyed the Hurricane Ridge Day lodge on May 7, 2023.
+Hurricane Ridge is open but there are no services available other than toilets.

 This part of the Olympic National Park is the homeland of the Lower Elwha Klallam tribe.